mosegontar/billybot/README.md

 `@billybot California senate` will find both California senators.

-`@billybot "West Virginia"` will find all representatives from West Virginia
+`@billybot "West Virginia"` will find all representatives from West Virginia.

 `@billybot John D` will find all Democrats named John.